-Figure 1- SeniorLudens Game Engine Components Figure 2 - Example on an indoor SeniorLudens scene.
-This scene was designed during the first phases of development, as a proof-of-concept of the SLGK Figure 3 - Example of an outdoor environment.
-In this case it is a scene of the case study GrowYourProject Figure 4 - An example of an interface object provided by SLGK.
-It is the preliminary interface used in the Scenario Editor Game.
-The interface is composed of four panels (surrounded in red).
-SLGK provides actions to show and hide them and modify the text of the buttons.
-The interface also contains a message box currently hidden by the objects menu at the bottom part of the screen Figure 5: The three SeniorLudens games main elements: the World, the Scene Configuration built from the Scenario description file and the Reference Task built from the task description file Figure 6: Actions that may occur at each loop of the game: trainee-driven actions, objects-driven action and trainer-driven action Figure 7: The two-levels of actions processing in SLGK.
-In blue the abstract layer and in orange the game-engine level Figure 8: Processing of a trainee-requested action Figure 9: Tracking of the reference task Figure 10 Some Objects provided as reference14 Figure 11: Mapping of different aliases actions to a unique SLGK action implementation 14 Figure 12 Details from the Unity 3D Editor Extension (in red the interface to the SDK tools, in blue custom inspector information) Figure 13: Structure of SLGK warehouses Figure 14 - Percentage of agreement Figure 15 - Most requested group features Figure 16 - Scenario Editor Interface Figure 17 - Task Editor Interface25 Figure 18 Task Editor Web platform - stack Figure 19 Task Editor data communication - flow Figure 20 SeniorLudens system architecture Figure 21 Technical architecture Figure 22 Storage Server stack Figure 23 Data model class diagram Figure 24 Data model descriptors class diagram Figure 26 SeniorLudens Platform stack Figure 25 SeniorLudens platform Figure 27 Class Diagram - Controllers & Services Figure 28 Dao Class Diagram
+Figure 1- SeniorLudens Game Engine Components 6 Figure 2 - Example on an indoor SeniorLudens scene.
+This scene was designed phases of development, as a proof-of-concept of the SLGK Figure 3 - Example of an outdoor environment.
+In this case it is a scene of the GrowYourProject.
+Figure 4 - An example of an interface object provided by SLGK.
+It is the prelim used in the Scenario Editor Game.
+The interface is composed of four panels (red).
+SLGK provides actions to show and hide them and modify the text of the interface also contains a message box currently hidden by the objects menu at the of the screen. surrounded in buttons.
+The ne bottom part Figure 5: The three SeniorLudens games main elements: the World, the Scene built from the Scenario description file and the Reference Task built from the ta file. sk description Figure 6: Actions that may occur at each loop of the game: trainee-driven actions, action and trainer-driven action Figure 7: The two-levels of actions processing in SLGK.
+In blue the abstract layer the game-engine level.
+Figure 8: Processing of a trainee-requested action 13 Figure 9: Tracking of the reference task 14 Figure 10 Some Objects provided as reference 15 Figure 11- Shelving components 15 Figure 12 - 2D form using text and button components 16 Figure 13: Mapping of different aliases actions to a unique SLGK action implemen tation17 Figure 14 Details from the Unity 3D Editor Extension (in red the interface to the blue custom inspector information) Figure 15 Gamekit SDK for Unity 3D overview 20 Figure 16: Structure of SLGK warehouses 21 Figure 17 Gamekit SDK Core Dashboard page 22 Figure 18 - Percentage of agreement 23 Figure 19 - Most requested group features Figure 20 - Scenario Editor Interface Figure 21 - Task Editor Interface Figure 22 Task Editor Web platform - stack Figure 23 Task Editor data communication - flow Figure 24 - Training Plan Editor Figure 25 - Source Elements in Training Plan Editor Figure 26 - Main Canvas in Training Plan Editor Figure 27 - Details View in Training Plan Editor Figure 28 - Example of simulator and trainer Figure 29 - Simulator running on a task of the Home Safety use case Figure 30 - Simulator on the IT use case Figure 31: Customization of the Simulator interface Figure 32 SeniorLudens system architecture Figure 33 Technical architecture Figure 34 Storage Server stack D2.5.
+Senior udone serious game engine and platform technical evaluation